E2.0 Santa Clara: Architecting the Building Blocks of Enterprise Social Networking

 JANUARY 17, 2011

 An interesting read given my post today on Activity Streams: A core feature of the real-time web is the continuously updating real-time streams of information.
 These streams are commonly generated by social networks and with the continued uptake of social networking the amount of information is only going to increase.
 This will continue to introduce opportunities for companies to create products and services that extract value from that vast amount of data.

 Social Network Sites As Connective Infrastructure

 JANUARY 4, 2011

 One of the more interesting articles I came across while on winter break was the dissertation abstract and presentation below on the role social network sites play as people adapt to different life transitions.
-A Transition From Destination Site To Platform Services ". community.
-Title : Networked Information Behavior in Life Transition.
+The idea of "connectivity infrastructure" I thought was very relevant and influenced some of the points I made in an earlier post " Enterprise 2.0: A Transition From Destination Site To Platform Services ".

 Expertise Location: Don't Forget Process & Cultural Factors